 Editing your SOS Radio Week Profile

-The Stations page on the SOS Radio Week web site holds a short profile of all the stations that are taking part in SOS Radio Week.
-Please ensure that you update your profile regularly so that the Stations page contains up-to-date information.
+The Registered Stations page on the SOS Radio Week web site holds a short profile of all the stations that are taking part in SOS Radio Week.
+Please ensure that you update your profile if anything needs changing so that the page contains up-to-date information.

 The local press and radio

 Why not contact your local press office and invite them down to take photographs and write an article.
 If they don’t come, take lots of photos, write an article and send it in to them.
 Likewise, with your local radio station, see if you can get your event on the air.
 Don’t forget to mention SOS Radio Week and include a link to our web site.